lastcoolnameleft/led-lanyard/docs/assembly.md

 **DISCLAIMER:  I am not an electrical engineer.
 Please use with caution.**

 **WARNING!
 Pulling too much current may cause controller to freeze.
-This can happen when LEDs are on full brightness or when displaying white (which is all 3 RGB LED's running at the same time).
+This can happen when LEDs are on full brightness or when displaying white (which is all 3 RGB LEDs running at the same time).
 Unplug battery and plug back in to reset.**

 # Verify equipment works.